Attitude Strength

 Knowledge and Engagement

 An important measure of attitude strength is knowledge.
 A significant portion of Americans – over half in the last decade – believed they knew at least a moderate amount on the issue of global warming.
-In 1997, 42% said they knew a moderate amount or a lot about the topic, compared to an all-time high of 75% in 2020, as shown in the graphic below.
+In 1997, 42% said they knew a moderate amount or a lot about the topic, compared to an all-time high of 75% in 2020 and 73% in 2024, as shown in the figure below.

 The Global Warming Issue Public